kant/saas-graphql/README.md

  Permissions are inferred from the User ID attached to the JWT token in the `Authorization` header.

- to edit members (and their relevant permissions) simply make a call to with the `editOrganization` operation:
+ To edit members (and their relevant permissions) simply make a call to with the `editOrganization` operation:
  ```
  mutation edit {
   editOrganization(input:{